 The Potential Benefits of Alkaline Water

 Some people believe that the more alkaline the body is, the less likely you are to contract certain illnesses and diseases.
 One 2016 study at Italy’s University of Padua found that mice who consumed alkaline water lived longer than mice that didn’t, though researchers admitted that more research would be necessary.
 Another study published in The Annals of Otology, Rhinology, and Laryngology found that drinking naturally carbonated artesian-well alkaline water with a pH of 8.8 might help deactivate pepsin, an enzyme that causes acid reflux.

-Many experts, like nutritionist Jennifer Blow, say that it’s little more than a pseudoscientific fad.
+While drinking alkaline water might not cause any health issues, many experts, like nutritionist Jennifer Blow, say that it’s little more than a pseudoscientific fad.
 “Alkaline water that claims to alter body pH levels is, unfortunately, one of the trends that has caught on—hard,” Blow told us.
 “But don’t be fooled by this magic elixir.
 There isn’t any credible scientific evidence that backs this claim up, nor is it particularly useful to balance your body’s pH levels as your body will do that all by itself.”
 Melissa Kelly, MS, RD, CDN, is skeptical of the alkaline diet altogether.
 “Overall, the body tightly regulates blood pH levels, and it is not possible to affect it via diet,” she told us.
 “While the alkaline diet encourages fruits and veggies through a plant-based plan and restricts highly processed foods, the research is lacking.”